KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## LifeChurch

 The story of LifeChurch is not unlike that of other tech startups such as Amazon or Google.
-According to Outreach Magazine, which named LifeChurch.tv the most innovative church in the country in 2007:
+According to Outreach Magazine:

 “When LifeChurch.tv began in 1996, forty members met in a two-car garage equipped with just a borrowed overhead projector and two construction lights purchased at Lowe’s for $19.99.
-Ten years later, the church has been named No. 1 on our list of America’s Most Innovative Churches, primarily for its ability to leverage the latest technology available for its nine multi-state campuses, 18,000 members and thousands of weekly visitors, many of whom are window shopping Christianity.”
+Ten years later, the church has been named No. 1 on (Outreach Magazine's) list of America’s Most Innovative Churches, primarily for its ability to leverage the latest technology available for its nine multi-state campuses, 18,000 members and thousands of weekly visitors, many of whom are window shopping Christianity.”

 Founded in 1996
 Boostrapped (started in a garage)